Love Not War (The Tampa Beat)

 "Love Not War (The Tampa Beat)" is a song by American singer Jason Derulo and New Caledonian beat maker Nuka.
 It was released as a single on November 20, 2020, by Sony Music, as a re-work of Nuka's "4 Brylean (WayzRmx2018)".
 The song was written by Jacob Kasher, Derulo, Ridge Manuka Maukava and Shawn Charles.
+Critics noted that the song relies on the same formula as Derulo's previous hit, "Savage Love (Laxed – Siren Beat)" (2020).

 In February 2024, the song was included on Derulo's fifth studio album Nu King.

 Music video

 A music video to accompany the release of "Love Not War" was first released onto YouTube on November 24, 2020.